abojaber/jss_validator/README.md

 ## using this script

-this script consist of 3 files `payload.js` which use only for simulate HTTP payload, `vaildation_roles.js` containing roles for each fields and `validator.js` file. `validator.js` file is the core file that will process the validations.
+-   this script consist of 3 files `payload.js` which use only for simulate HTTP payload, `vaildation_roles.js` containing roles for each fields and `validator.js` file. `validator.js` file is the core file that will process the validations.
+-   remove debug section in `validation.js` file header, Lines: 1-9, before using script `TODO:// update the include steps`
+-   review export section (last 3 lines in `validation_roles.js`)

+### to use this script in APIGEE

+1. make a javascript file to export validation roles for payload.
+1. make a javascript include content of `validator.js`.
+1. update `generateError` function to export the error to your prefer format and variable.

 ### Regex Validation